domfrbassett/SphericalVoronoiLib/README.md

 * [54] M. Mein, Perception de l'information binaurale liée aux réflexions précoces dans une salle.
 Application à la simulation de la qualité acoustique, mémoire de DEA, Université du Maine, Le Mans, septembre 1993.

 If anyone has access to the Mein (1993) paper, please get in touch.
+The university itself does not and are equally interested.
 It would be good to find out if they actually proposed a weighting system.

 <img src="https://github.com/user-attachments/assets/71445dbc-008a-4846-9bbf-251517b538d5" width="700" />